The quiet joys and foibles of solo living.

 I confess, this anthropomorphising of objects really touched my inner child.
 I felt a tad emotional when Kondo talks about how unwanted objects should be passed on to new owners so they can live again, their energy renewed.
 Now, when I put them into a bag for the thrift shop, I thank them for their service to me.
 When I discard something worn out but sentimental into landfill, I wrap it as though in a funeral shroud and say a few words, ending with ‘Namaste’.
 Oh boy.
 I need to write a whole post on my anthropomorphism some time…

 Unwanted gifts.
-This was great, and further revolutionised my admittedly magic realist thinking.
+This further revolutionised my admittedly magic realist thinking.
 We keep unwanted gifts cluttering up our home, lest the giver should somehow know when we are throwing them out and be offended.
 Or heaven forbid they should drop around: “where is that vase I gave you??”
 The KonMari method explains that the energy of a gift is in the actual moment of giving; being unwrapped, delivering the surprise, inspiring the hug and the thanks.
 After that, the object lies dormant (unless it is genuinely useful), dead even.
 Re-gifting or moving it to a thrift store reawakens the item and does everyone a favour.

-It became clear that, for me, the KonMari method combined the practicality of other declutter practises with a sort of childlike spirituality that appealed to something deep and unspoken within me; a gentle and domestic energy which I’ve seldom ever read about, except perhaps in a Murakami novel (I really must go to Japan some time).
-I doubt it would affect everyone and that’s why The Life Changing Magic of Tidying has been so universally mocked as well as praised.
+It became clear that, for me, the KonMari method combined the practicality of other declutter practises with a sort of animist spirituality that appealed to something deep and unspoken within me; a gentle and domestic energy which I’ve seldom ever read about, except perhaps in a Murakami novel (I really must go to Japan some time).
+I doubt it would affect everyone, and that’s why The Life Changing Magic of Tidying has been so universally mocked as well as praised.

 It’s now yonks later.
 I mainly conduct a “spark indifference” practise during seasonal clothing changeover.
 I’ve gone back to ‘area’ clear-outs rather than categories, which I found too epic.